mgsx-dev/mgsx-dev.github.io/greetings.md

 As said before, because it's a voluntary work, we can't guarantee any delay or any priority on the roadmap but you can influence decision process in several ways :

 * you can vote on opened issues, we surely take in consideration topics with a high vote rate.

-* you can post a bounty on an issue, we surely prioritize funded topics.
-Please have a look at [our Bounty Source page](https://www.bountysource.com/teams/mgsx/issues?tracker_ids=5642092).